 The example in Figure 4 is from the Paper F3 pilot exam.

-This is the only question type in a CBE where you need to enter the correct answer yourself, rather than choose from a list of options.
+This is the only question type in an on-demand CBE where you need to enter the correct answer yourself, rather than choose from a list of options.
 Numerical answers must be submitted without commas and, where relevant, using the full stop as a decimal point and/or the minus sign as a negative symbol (eg –10530.25).

 Sitting a CBE is a different experience to sitting a paper-based exam, so here are some tips to help you during the exam.